If you’re wondering what spiritual awakening is all about, here’s the scoop.

 Most people live in a world constructed by their thoughts.
 The “I” or ego acts as the center of this constructed world.
 This perspective forms a filter through which reality is perceived.
 Forces within the mind — the defense mechanisms and conditioned habits — are continually constricting awareness.

 This is not the only way of constructing reality.
 Some people awaken from this way of seeing.
-This is spiritual awakening.
+This is why it is called awakening.

-At the same time, with spiritual awakening it becomes apparent that there’s another way of seeing things.
-From the point of view of eternal life, nothing really changes with awakening.
+At the same time, with awakening it becomes apparent that there’s another way of seeing things.
+From the point of view of eternal life, nothing has really changed.
 Before awakening: chop wood, carry water.
 After awakening: chop wood, carry water.